1958 British Empire and Commonwealth Games: Participating teams

 36 countries and territories were represented (and 1,100 athletes), being the largest number to date, with a significant number of teams competing for the first time at the 1958 British Empire and Commonwealth Games.

 At Cardiff Arms Park, an anti-apartheid crowd protested at the all-white South African team; games organisers responded that non-white South Africans were ineligible as their associations were not affiliated to the international federations.
 South Africa left the Commonwealth in 1961 and next appeared at the Games in 1994.

-(Teams competing for the first time are shown in bold).